 Subject: Detail: Delegated by: Delegated to: Council Summons 1.
 To sign summonses to Council Meetings and to receive notices regarding addresses to which summons to meeting is to be sent under provisions of paragraphs 4(2)(b) and 4(3) of Schedule 12 to the Local Government Act 1972.
 Chief Executive or in his/her absence the Monitoring Officer Local Government Act 1972 To be appointed "Proper Officer" in relation to the following provisions of the Local Government Act 1972: a.
 Sections 83(1) to (4) - Witness and receipt of acceptance of office a.
 Chief Executive b.
 Section 84 - Receipt of declaration of resignation of office b.
 Chief Executive c.
 Section 89 (1) (b): Receipt of notice of casual vacancy from two local electors c.
 Head of Legal, Equalities and Democratic Services d.
 Section 229(5): Certification of photographic copies of document d.
 Legal, Equalities and Democratic Services e.
 Sections 234(1) and (2): Authentication of documents e.
 Head of Legal, Equalities and Democratic Services f.
 Section 88 (2): Convening of meeting to fill casual vacancy in the office of Mayor f.
 Chief Executive g.
-Section 204(3): Receipt of application for licence under Sch 2 of Licensing Act 1964 g.
+Section 204(3): Receipt of application for licence under Sch 2 of Licensing Act 1964 Repealed g.
 Head of Legal, Equalities and Democratic Service

-Page 84 Agenda Item 5 Constitution Part 5.00C - General, Miscellaneous and Proper Officer Delegations
+Page 82 Agenda Item 5 Constitution Part 5.00C - General, Miscellaneous and Proper Officer Delegations Page 82

 Subject: Detail: Delegated by: Delegated to: h.
 Section 210 (6) and (7): Charity functions of holders of offices with existing authorities transferred to holders of equivalent office with new authorities, or, if there is no such office to "Proper officers". h.
 Head of Legal, Equalities and Democratic Services i.
-Section 212(1) and (2): Proper Officer to act as Local Registrar for Land Charges Act 1925 i.
+Section 225: Deposit of documents i.
 Head of Legal, Equalities and Democratic Services j.
-Section 225: Deposit of documents j.
-Head of Legal, Equalities and Democratic Services k.
-Section 236(9): To send copies of byelaws for parish records k.
-Head of Legal Equalities and Democratic Services I. Section 236(10): To send copies of byelaws to the County Council I. Head of Legal, Equalities and Democratic Services m.
-Section 238: Certification of byelaws m.Head of Legal, Equalities and Democratic Services n.
-Section 228 (3): Accounts of "any Proper Officer" to be open to inspection by any member. n.
-Head of Resources
+Section 236(9): To send copies of byelaws for parish records j.
+Head of Legal Equalities and Democratic Services k.
+Section 236(10): To send copies of byelaws to the County Council k.
+Head of Legal, Equalities and Democratic Services I. Section 238: Certification of byelaws I. Head of Legal, Equalities and Democratic Services m.
+Section 228 (3): Accounts of "any Proper Officer" to be open to inspection by any member. m.Head of Resources

-Subject: Detail: Delegated by: Delegated to: Section 191: Function with respect to ordnance survey o.
-Head of Planning p.
-Schedule 16 para 28: Receipt on deposit of lists of protected buildings (Section 54(4) of the Town and Country Planning Act 1971) p.
-Head of Planning q.
-Sections 115(2) and 146(1)(a) and (b): Receipt of money due from officers declaration and certificates with regard to securities q.
-Head of Resources r.
-Section 151 r.
+Subject: Detail: Delegated by: Delegated to: n.
+Section 191: Function with respect to ordnance survey n.
+Head of Planning o.
+Sections 115(2) and 146(1)(a) and (b): Receipt of money due from officers declaration and certificates with regard to securities o.
+Head of Resources p.
+Section 151 p.
 Head of Resources